 Binges, drive-thrus, snacks for the car ride, restaurants, desserts, drinks at the bar till 2am.
 Munchies, and fried diner food after.
 It’s spending thousands of dollars on groceries, fancy restaurants, and searching constantly for the best foodie spots.

-Then there are diets, restricting, calorie counting, BMI calculators, health books, food journals, weight loss gimmicks, vitamin B injections.
-Don’t forget the appetite suppressants, weight watchers, counting points, eating only grapefruit and an egg for breakfasts.
+Then there are diets, restrictions, calorie counting, BMI calculators, health books, food journals, weight loss gimmicks, and vitamin B injections.
+Don’t forget the appetite suppressants, Weight Watchers, counting points, eating only grapefruit and an egg for breakfasts.
 Being vegan, raw, vegetarian, pescatarian, paleo, gluten-free, or sugar-free.

 There’s the over-exercising, swimming for an hour and then maybe a run.
 It’s the gym to hop on the treadmill and then a kickboxing class after.
 Working out before the workout.
 It’s hot yoga every day without eating.
 Then fainting in yoga, and waking up to your teacher smacking you in the face to come to.